mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 Based on accuracy in the test sample, we would recommend linear regression to predict home team score.

 However, 85% accuracy on a mean of 3.02 goals per game translates to about 1/2 a goal error per game.
-Depending on acceptance for risk, we would not reccomend using this model for wagering.
+Depending on acceptance for risk, we would not reccomend using this model for wagering or fantasy sports.
-Perhaps with additional data, the accuracy might be improved to accceptable limit.
+Perhaps with additional data, including lineups, and injuries the accuracy could be improved to an accceptable limit.